 Sea level rise is one of the most important environmental drivers of coastal change and wetland loss in coastal Louisiana, and one of the most impactful on the 2017 Coastal Master Plan ICM's projections of landscape change (Meselhe et al., 2017).
 Therefore, SLR curves were the first environmental scenario variables selected.
 They were selected based on a literature review, and regionally adjusting global climate model data.
 For SLR scenario development, the initial suite of curves included the three curves for the 2017 Coastal Master Plan (Meselhe et al., 2017), six additional curves developed by NOAA (Sweet et al., 2017), and CMIP5 derived curves for RCPs 2.6, 4.5, and 8.5.
-For the 2023 Coastal Master Plan scenario analysis, a SLR curve for the lower scenario corresponds with the plausible range associated with RCP 4.5.
-The SLR curve for the higher scenario corresponds with the plausible range associated with RCP 8.5.
+For the 2023 Coastal Master Plan scenario analysis, the NOAA Intermediate SLR curve selected for the lower scenario falls within the plausible range2 associated with RCP 4.5 projections.
+Therefore, precipitation and temperature forcings associated with RCP 4.5 were applied to the 2023 Coastal Master Plan lower scenario.
+For the 2023 higher scenario, which utilized the NOAA Intermediate-High SLR curve, forcings from RCP 8.5 projections were used.